-This is a remarkable little church (shown above, from the east [sic]) standing in deep countryside on an eminence at the southern edge of the Wolds, away from any road, yet less than two miles from Alford in the Lincolnshire plain.
-That alone would probably be sufficient to make a visit here memorable, but the surprising fact is that this a Palladian building, constructed of English-bonded brick and clearly based on Inigo Jones’s church of St. Paul, Covent Garden, erected in 1631.
-That the present church dates from the reign of George II (1727-60) is shown by a royal coat of arms hanging inside from the gallery (illustrated at the foot of the page, on the right), but, more specifically, the church guide declares it to be of 1733, though James Bateman, who it describes as the builder, was not the architect but rather the benefactor and owner of Well House to the east.
+This is a most surprising little church (shown above, from the east [sic]) standing in deep countryside on an eminence at the southern edge of the Wolds, away from any road, yet less than two miles from Alford in the Lincolnshire plain.
+That alone would probably be sufficient to make a visit here memorable, but the surprising fact is that this a Palladian building, constructed of English-bonded brick and overtly based on Inigo Jonesís church of St. Paul, Covent Garden, erected in 1631.
+That the present church dates from the reign of George II (1727-60) is shown by a royal coat of arms hanging inside from the gallery (illustrated at the foot of the page, on the right), but, more specifically, notes in the church declare it to be of 1733, though James Bateman, who they describe as the builder, was not the architect but rather the benefactor and owner of Well House to the east.

-Inside the church, as is to be expected, the furnishings are laid out Oxbridge-chapel style, with box pews running laterally east/west, two rows deep to the north and three deep to the south.
+Inside the church, as is to be expected, the furnishings are laid out Oxbridge-chapel style, with box pews running laterally east/west.
 There is a large three-decker pulpit in the centre of the N. wall (liturgical south), with a very deep tester above, similar to that at nearby Langton-by-Spilsby, erected only a decade or so earlier.
-There is a gallery above the E. end (liturgical west) (from which the photographs below were taken, looking west and northwest respectively), a straight (as opposed to three-sided) altar rail supported on turned balusters at the W. end (liturgical east), running into two large box pews now serving as little vestries in the northwest and southwest corners, and a wooden reredos behind, with a frieze of triglyphs
+There is a gallery above the E. end (liturgical west) (from which the photographs below were taken, looking west and northwest respectively), a straight (as opposed to three-sided) altar rail supported on turned balusters at the W. end (liturgical east), running into two large box pews now serving as little vestries, and a wooden reredos behind, with a frieze of triglyphs

 The attractive plaster, Adam-style ceiling must be the work of some three or four decades later.
-White with gold trimmings, it is decorated within the panels with patterns of feathers and leaves, and angels in the corners, and along the cornice with a festoon of flowers.
+White with gold trimmings, it is decorated with patterns of feathers and leaves within the panels, angels in the corners, and a festoon of flowers along the cornice.
 (See the detail around the cornice above the W. window, illustrated below left.)
 The windows have moulded plaster surrounds.